Introduction to Arkansas Slot Machine Casino Gambling in 2020

 The state legislature permitted skill-based gaming machines at Arkansas’ two racetracks with Act 1151 of 2005, the Local Option Horse Racing and Greyhound Racing Electronic Games of Skill Act.

 Further, the Governor legalized the state’s tribes through negotiated tribal-state compacts to offer slot machines on their reservations in 1993.
-However, their proposed tribal casinos are not yet open.
+However, one of these proposed tribal casinos is not yet open.

 Slot Machine Private Ownership in Arkansas